 This post may contain affiliate / compensated links.
 For full information, please see my disclaimer here.

-After doing the trail in August (winter in the Southern Hemisphere), I found out everything you need to know about walking the Tongariro Crossing in winter:
+After doing the trail in August (winter in the Southern Hemisphere), I found out everything you need to know about walking the Tongariro Crossing in winter.
+Here’s what you need to know.

 Some quick facts about the Tongariro Alpine Crossing